stephenw6888/api-independent-study/entries/entry#2-Java-Study.md

 <li>If-ElseIf-Else Statement - </li>

-<p>If - If is an conditionals statements and is followed by a block of code with the expression as true and run forever.</p>
+<p>If - If is an conditionals statements and is followed by a block of code with the expression as true and run forever.
+(Below) is an example of conditionals expression as it will return true for "Control flow rocks!" as printed in console.
+If the line of code is not currently using <b>;</b>, it will use curly bracket <b>{}</b> to run the blokc of code as true.</p>

 ``if (9 > 2) {System.out.println("Control flow rocks!");}``